tock/tock/doc/courses/rustconf/capsule.md

 Hail platform: how it boots, what capsules it uses, and what system calls it supports for userland applications.

-Find `struct Hail`.
-This declares the structure representing the
-platform: it has many fields, all of which are capsules, except `ipc` for inter-process procedure calls (IPC).
-You'll notice two things.
-First, every field is a reference to an object with a static lifetime.
-Second, all of the capsules take a lifetime as a parameter and this lifetime is `` `static``.
-This reflects the fact that the Tock kernel doesn't have a dynamic memory pool: all of its RAM state is statically allocated.
+##### 3.1 How is everything organized?

+Find the declaration of `struct Hail` (it's pretty early in the file).
+This declares the structure representing the platform.
+It has many fields, all of which are capsules.
+These are the capsules that make up the Hail platform.
+For the most part, these map directly to hardware peripherals, but there are exceptions such as `IPC` (inter-process communication).

+Recall the discussion about how everything in the kernel is statically allocated?
+We can see that here.
+Every field in `struct Hail` is a reference to an object with a static lifetime.

+The capsules themselves take a lifetime as a parameter, which is currently always `` `static``.
 The implementations of these capsules, however, do not rely on this assumption.

+The boot process is primarily the construction of this `Hail` structure.
+Once everything is set up, the board will pass the constructed `hail` to `kernel::main` and we're off to the races.

+##### 3.2 How do things get started?

 The method `reset_handler` is invoked when the chip resets (i.e., boots).
 It's pretty long because Hail has a lot of drivers that need to be created and initialized, and many of them depend on other, lower layer abstractions that need to be created and initialized as well.

-Take a look at the first few lines.
-You'll see that the boot sequence initializes memory (copies initialized variables into RAM, clears the BSS), sets up the system clocks, and configures the GPIO pins.
+Take a look at the first few lines of the `reset_handler`.
+The boot sequence initializes memory (copies initialized variables into RAM, clears the BSS), sets up the system clocks, and configures the GPIO pins.

+##### 3.3 How do capsules get created?

-Next, it initializes the system console, which is what turns calls to `print!` into bytes sent to the USB serial port:
+The next lines of `reset_handler` create and initialize the system console, which is what turns calls to `print!` into bytes sent to the USB serial port:

 ```rust
 let console = static_init!(